nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ***Use Case UC03 - Edit a Record of staff***

+**MSS**

+1. User navigates to staff list by command 'list s-' or to staff profile while being on staff list via 'view INDEX'
+2. Eva shows a list of staffs with indexes beside each staff
+3. User types in edits INDEX [n/NAME] [a/ADDRESS] [e/EMAIL] [p/PHONE] [c/COMMENT] [id/INTERVIEW_DATE] to edit staff at INDEX
+4. Eva updates the staff record according to input information.
+5. Eva displays the confirmed message of editing of staff record.
+    Use case end.

+**Extensions**

+* 3a.
+Eva does not detect any input for index.

+    * 3a1.
+Eva requests the user to type the command in again with an index.
+    * 3a2.
+User types in the new edit command.
+    Steps 3a1-3a2 are repeated until the data entered are correct.
+    Use case resumes from step 4.

+* 3b.
+Eva does not detect any fields in input.

+    * 3b1.
+Eva requests the user to type the command in again with at least one field.
+    * 3b2.
+User types in the new edit command.
+    Steps 3b1-3b2 are repeated until the data entered are correct.
+    Use case resumes from step 4.

+* 3c.
+Eva detects that user is in a staff profile and input index does not match staff index.

+    * 3c1.
+Eva requests the user to type the command in again with the index of the staff whose profile is being viewed.
+    * 3c2.
+User types in the new edit command.
+    Steps 3c1-3c2 are repeated until the data entered are correct.
+    Use case resumes from step 4.

 ***Use case: UC04 - Adding a Comment on staff***

 **MSS**

+1. User navigates to staff list by command 'list s-' or to staff profile while being on staff list via 'view INDEX'
+2. Eva shows a list of staffs with indexes beside each staff
-1. User types in `addc INDEX s- ti/TITLE d/Date desc/DESCRIPTION`.
+3. User types in `addc INDEX c/ ti/TITLE d/DATE desc/DESCRIPTION`.
-2. Eva adds the comment to staff record permanently.
+4. Eva adds the comment to staff record permanently.
-3. Eva displays the confirmed message of addition of comment to that staff record.
+5. Eva displays the confirmed message of addition of comment to that staff record.
     Use case ends.

 **Extensions**

-* 1a.
+* 3a.
 Eva does not find staff record with the keyed in index.

-    * 1a1.
+    * 3a1.
 Eva informs the user that there are no such records.
-    * 1a2.
+    * 3a2.
 Eva requests the user to type the command in again.
-    * 1a3  User types in `addc INDEX s- ti/TITLE d/Date desc/DESCRIPTION` with correct index of staff
+    * 3a3  User types in `addc INDEX c/ ti/TITLE d/Date desc/DESCRIPTION` with correct index of staff
-    Steps 1a1-1a3 are repeated until the data entered are correct.
+    Steps 3a1-3a3 are repeated until the data entered are correct.
-    Use case resumes from step 2.
+    Use case resumes from step 4.

-* 1b.
-Eva does not detect any input for <index>.
+* 3b.
+Eva does not detect any input for index.

-    * 1b1.
+    * 3b1.
 Eva requests the user to type the command in again.
-    * 1b2.
-User types in the new command `addc INDEX s- ti/TITLE d/Date desc/DESCRIPTION`.
+    * 3b2.
+User types in the new command `addc INDEX c/ ti/TITLE d/Date desc/DESCRIPTION`.
-    Steps 1b1-1b3 are repeated until the data entered are correct.
+    Steps 3b1-3b3 are repeated until the data entered are correct.
-    Use case resumes from step 2.
+    Use case resumes from step 4.

-* 1c.
+* 3c.
 Eva detects missing fields

-    * 1c1.
+    * 3c1.
 Eva shows the correct format to key in data.
-    * 1c2.
+    * 3c2.
 Eva requests the user to add in data again.
-    * 1c3  User enters new data.
+    * 3c3  User enters new data.

+    Steps 3c1-3c3 are repeated until the data entered are correct.
+    Use case resumes from step 4.

+* 3d.
+Eva detects that user is in a staff profile and input index does not match staff index.

+    * 3d1.
+Eva requests the user to type the command in again with the index of the staff whose profile is being viewed.
+    * 3d2.
+User types in the new add comment command.
-    Steps 1c1-1c3 are repeated until the data entered are correct.
+    Steps 3d1-3d2 are repeated until the data entered are correct.
-    Use case resumes from step 2.
+    Use case resumes from step 4.

 ***Use case: UC05 - Deleting a Comment on staff***

 **MSS**

+1. User navigates to staff list by command 'list s-' or to staff profile while being on staff list via 'view INDEX'
+2. Eva shows a list of staffs with indexes beside each staff
-1. User types in `delete <index_of_staff> s- c- t:<title>`.
+3. User types in `delete INDEX c/ ti/TITLE_TO_DELETE`.
-2. Eva deletes the comment with entered `<title>` from staff record permanently.
+4. Eva deletes the comment with entered `TITLE_TO_DELETE` from staff record permanently.
-3. Eva displays the confirmed message of deletion of comment from staff record.
+5. Eva displays the confirmed message of deletion of comment from staff record.
     Use case ends.

 **Extensions**

-* 1a.
+* 3a.
 Eva does not find staff record with the keyed in index.

-    * 1a1.
+    * 3a1.
 Eva informs the user that there are no such records.
-    * 1a2.
+    * 3a2.
 Eva requests the user to type the command in again.
-    * 1a3  User types in `delete <index_of_staff>  s- c- t:<title>` with correct index of staff Steps 1a1-1a3 are repeated until the data entered are correct.
+    * 3a3  User types in `delete INDEX c/ ti/TITLE_TO_DELETE` with correct index of staff Steps 3a1-3a3 are repeated until the data entered are correct.
-    Use case resumes from step 2.
+    Use case resumes from step 4.

-* 1b.
-Eva does not detect any input for <index>.
+* 3b.
+Eva does not detect any input for index.

-    * 1b1.
+    * 3b1.
 Eva requests the user to type the command in again.
-    * 1b2.
-User types in the new command `delete <index_of_staff> s- c- t:<title>`.
+    * 3b2.
+User types in the new command `delete INDEX c/ ti/TITLE_TO_DELETE`.
-    Steps 1b1-1b3 are repeated until the data entered are correct.
+    Steps 3b1-3b2 are repeated until the data entered are correct.
-    Use case resumes from step 2.
+    Use case resumes from step 4.

-* 1c.
+* 3c.
 Eva detects missing fields

-    * 1c1.
+    * 3c1.
 Eva shows the correct format to key in data.
-    * 1c2.
+    * 3c2.
 Eva requests the user to add in data again.
+    * 3c3  User enters new data.

+    Steps 3c1-3c3 are repeated until the data entered are correct.
+    Use case resumes from step 4.

+* 3d.
+Eva detects that user is in a staff profile and input index does not match staff index.

+    * 3d1.
+Eva requests the user to type the command in again with the index of the staff whose profile is being viewed.
+    * 3d2.
+User types in the new delete comment command.
+    Steps 3d1-3d2 are repeated until the data entered are correct.
+    Use case resumes from step 4.

+***Use case: UC06 - Editing a Comment on staff***

+**MSS**

+1. User navigates to staff list by command 'list s-' or to staff profile while being on staff list via 'view INDEX'
+2. Eva shows a list of staffs with indexes beside each staff
+3. User types in `editc INDEX c/ ti/TITLE_OF_COMMENT_TO_CHANGE d/DATE_OF_COMMENT_TO_CHANGE desc/NEW_DESCRIPTION`.
+4. Eva edits the comment to staff record permanently.
+5. Eva displays the confirmed message of edition of comment to that staff record.
+    Use case ends.

+**Extensions**

+* 3a.
+Eva does not find staff record with the keyed in index.

+    * 3a1.
+Eva informs the user that there are no such records.
+    * 3a2.
+Eva requests the user to type the command in again.
+    * 3a3  User types in `editc INDEX c/ ti/TITLE_OF_COMMENT_TO_CHANGE d/DATE_OF_COMMENT_TO_CHANGE desc/NEW_DESCRIPTION` with correct index of staff
+    Steps 3a1-3a3 are repeated until the data entered are correct.
+    Use case resumes from step 4.

+* 3b.
+Eva does not detect any input for index.

+    * 3b1.
+Eva requests the user to type the command in again.
+    * 3b2.
+User types in the new command `editc INDEX c/ ti/TITLE_OF_COMMENT_TO_CHANGE d/DATE_OF_COMMENT_TO_CHANGE desc/NEW_DESCRIPTION`.
+    Steps 3b1-3b3 are repeated until the data entered are correct.
+    Use case resumes from step 4.

+* 3c.
+Eva detects missing fields

+    * 3c1.
+Eva shows the correct format to key in data.
+    * 3c2.
+Eva requests the user to add in data again.
-    * 1c3  User enters new data.
+    * 3c3  User enters new data.

+    Steps 3c1-3c3 are repeated until the data entered are correct.
+    Use case resumes from step 4.

+* 3d.
+Eva detects that user is in a staff profile and input index does not match staff index.

+    * 3d1.
+Eva requests the user to type the command in again with the index of the staff whose profile is being viewed.
+    * 3d2.
+User types in the new edit comment command.
-    Steps 1c1-1c3 are repeated until the data entered are correct.
+    Steps 3d1-3d2 are repeated until the data entered are correct.
-    Use case resumes from step 2.
+    Use case resumes from step 4.

-***Use case: UC06 - Adding a leave record to staff***
+***Use case: UC07 - Adding a leave record to staff***

 **MSS**